scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level cast above 2nd.

-#### Curse of Weakness
-*3rd Level*
 ___
-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** 1 day

-Curse a creature with weakness.
-They must make a willpower save vs your spellcasting.
-On a fail, They are Weakened.
-On a crit the creature cannot inflict Lesser or Greater wounds.

-You may target an additional person for every level above the 3rd.

-#### Inflict Wound
-*3rd Level*
-___
-- **Casting Time:** 6 AP
-- **Range:** Touch
-- **Duration:** instant
-- **Damage Type:** Death

-Scar the creature with death magic.
-Make a spellcasting roll against the targets defense.
-On hit, roll 1 wound + 2 wound dice, adding a wound die for every crit rolled.
-If this deals at least 3 wounds the target gains a random Lesser Wound, or a random Greater Wound if it deals 5 or more.

-Add a wound die for every level above the 3rd.

-#### Shroud of Darkness
-*3rd Level*
-___
-- **Casting Time:** 5 AP
-- **Range:** 10
-- **Duration:** concentration, 10 minutes

-You shroud a 4x4 area in a consuming darkness, extinguishing mundane light.
-Make a spellcasting roll.
-Attacks, maneuvers, or spell made on targets inside the darkness, or coming from inside the darkness add 1 terrible die to their roll, plus 1 terrible die for every crit rolled in your spellcasting.

-Add a proficiency die for every level above 3rd.
-In addition, the darkness size increases by 1 (5x5 at 4th lvl, 6x6 at 5th, etc).

-#### Shifting Image
-*3rd Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** Self
-- **Duration:** concentration, 10 minutes

-Your form blurs as several illusory projections of yourself hide your true position.
-You create 3 illusions.
-Any time you would be attacked by a single target spell or attack the attacker must roll a perception check against your spellcasting.
-On fail, the attack misses, destroying one of the illusions.
-The spell ends once all illusions have been destroyed.

-Add a proficiency die for every level above 3rd.

-#### Frog Morph
-*3rd Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** 5
-- **Duration:** 1 minute

-Attempt to turn a creature into a harmless frog.
-Make a spellcasting roll against the targets Stamina, adding 1 terrible dice to your roll for every size larger than medium.
-On success the creature turns into a harmless frog for the duration.
-Items they are wearing are transformed with them, but anything they were holding drops to the ground.

-The creature spends its turns hopping around, moving a single tile in a random direction.
-The Frog has 1 wound and 1 Defense die.
-If reduced to 0 wounds the spell ends and the creature reverts to their old form keeping the damage dealt.

-You may target an additional creature for every level above 3rd.
-If you try to cast this on multiple creatures larger than medium, sum the terrible dice across all creatures.

 #### Apathy
 *3rd Level*
-___
 - **Casting Time:** 7 AP
 - **Range:** 5
 - **Duration:** concentration, 10 minutes